yonatanrozin/Facial-Classifier/README.md

 ## Running
 - ```cd``` into cloned repo folder
 - run ```python3 classifier.py run``` to begin running.
 A new window with the webcam view and classification results should pop up automatically.
+- press Q at any time to quit